Copyright © Noonan Massage Therapy

 The client is covered with only the area being worked-on exposed.
 Massage therapists use a combination of kneading, effleurage (either firm or light soothing, stroking movement, without dragging the skin, using either padded parts of fingertips or palms), petrissage (lifting or picking up muscles and rolling the folds of skin), friction, rolling and percussive movements.
 Lotion is applied to reduce friction on the skin.

-Among the many benefits of Swedish Massage are relaxation of the mind while energizing the body, increased blood flow, and reduction of stress.
+Among the many benefits of Swedish Massage are relaxation of the mind while energizing the body, promote tissue health, and reduction of stress.

 TRIGGER POINT THERAPY